simplethings/entity-audit/README.md

 This extension for Doctrine 2 is inspired by [Hibernate Envers](http://www.jboss.org/envers) and allows full versioning of entities and their associations.

-## Is this library still maintained?

-[Maybe?](https://github.com/simplethings/EntityAudit/issues/203) - please discuss and support us in the linked issue

 ## How does it work?

 There are a bunch of different approaches to auditing or versioning of database tables.
 This extension